WakiMak/trentent.github.io-forked/_posts/2013-05-22-citrix-provisioning-services-pvs-6-1-automatic-vdisk-update-update-device-failed-to-shutdown-within-the-timeout-period.md

   </tr>
 </table>

-The only solution I have been able to come up with so far is set to run the updates in less than 30 minutes. Â I think I&#8217;ll attempt changing the &#8220;Update.bat&#8221; to &#8220;Preupdate.bat&#8221; and see if that avoids the &#8220;Shutdown timeout&#8221;.
+The only solution I have been able to come up with so far is set to run the updates in less than 30 minutes. Â I think I'll attempt changing the "Update.bat" to "Preupdate.bat" and see if that avoids the "Shutdown timeout".

-Unfortunately, I do not know when the shutdown timeout period starts or why it starts. Â I was hoping the &#8220;Update timeout&#8221; was started when running the &#8220;Update.bat&#8221; file. Â This does not appear to be so, sadly.
+Unfortunately, I do not know when the shutdown timeout period starts or why it starts. Â I was hoping the "Update timeout" was started when running the "Update.bat" file. Â This does not appear to be so, sadly.

 [Citrix documentation implies that you should work hard to keeping the timeout below 30 minutes.](http://support.citrix.com/proddocs/topic/provisioning-60/pvs-vdisks-update-vm-create-configure-esd.html)

-&#8220;Citrix recommends to only apply updates that can be downloaded and installed in 30 minutes or less.&#8221;
+"Citrix recommends to only apply updates that can be downloaded and installed in 30 minutes or less."

 ======================EDIT==================
 Preupdate.bat does not appear to operate under the Update Timeout either.

 ======================EDIT 2=================
-To increase the limit you need to create a registry key called &#8220;DiskProvider&#8221; and create a dword with the decimal value of the length of time you want the \*total\* time called &#8220;deviceShutdownTimeout&#8221;.
+To increase the limit you need to create a registry key called "DiskProvider" and create a dword with the decimal value of the length of time you want the \*total\* time called "deviceShutdownTimeout".

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://4.bp.blogspot.com/-RPpSAXRGvbY/UaUsCx9GbcI/AAAAAAAAASA/sy58Vvl4NH4/s1600/update1.PNG"><img src="http://4.bp.blogspot.com/-RPpSAXRGvbY/UaUsCx9GbcI/AAAAAAAAASA/sy58Vvl4NH4/s320/update1.PNG" width="320" height="130" border="0" /></a>
 </div>

-NOTE: This does NOT change the value in the GUI and will override the Â value in the GUI, regardless of what it is set to. Â You need to restart the SOAP service after making this change. Â This registry key must exist on the PVS server that the site designates as the &#8220;vDisk Update Server&#8221;
+NOTE: This does NOT change the value in the GUI and will override the Â value in the GUI, regardless of what it is set to. Â You need to restart the SOAP service after making this change. Â This registry key must exist on the PVS server that the site designates as the "vDisk Update Server"

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-KSzUBYN2bV4/UaUshJY_anI/AAAAAAAAASI/EG1FvD3ZLIA/s1600/update2.png"><img src="http://3.bp.blogspot.com/-KSzUBYN2bV4/UaUshJY_anI/AAAAAAAAASI/EG1FvD3ZLIA/s320/update2.png" width="320" height="208" border="0" /></a>